Best Uses of Avianca LifeMiles

 • Availability at LifeMiles.com often doesn't match what you’ll find at United.com or Aeroplan.
 Phone agents usually do not see better availability than what is shown at LifeMiles.com.
 While it can be possible to book via E-mail, it is very slow and frustrating.
 ALWAYS check the LifeMiles site before transferring points.

 • LifeMiles expire after 12 months of inactivity.
-Redeeming Miles does NOT count as activity, but buying miles does.
+Redeeming Miles does NOT count as activity, but buying miles or transferring from a bank partner does.

 • Transfer fromAmexBiltCapital One, CitiWells Fargo.
 Also can transfer from Marriott Bonvoy.